jkobierczynski/EpochFrom/README.md

-`<image>.wcs`-next-to-it default as the Date tab) and a Gaia catalog CSV for that field, and it draws the image (auto-stretched -- percentile clip + asinh, `src/core/ImageStretch.{h,cpp}`) with the fastest-moving Gaia stars actually inside the frame circled in yellow, a green line showing where each is heading and a red line showing where it came from.
-"Top N" is a spin box;
+`<image>.wcs`-next-to-it default as the Date tab) and a Gaia catalog CSV for that field, and it draws the image (auto-stretched -- percentile clip + asinh, `src/core/ImageStretch.{h,cpp}`) with the fastest-moving Gaia stars actually inside the frame circled in yellow, a green line -- arrowhead at the tip -- showing where each is heading and a red line showing where it came from, both starting at the circle's own edge rather than its center.
+"Top N" is a spin box; the display epoch defaults to the image's own `DATE-OBS` but can be overridden to preview where the same stars will be decades from now.
-the display epoch defaults to the image's own `DATE-OBS` but can be overridden to preview where the same stars will be decades from now.
 Line length is proportional to each star's total proper motion, scaled so the *average* line length across the selected stars comes out to the image diagonal / 30 (`src/core/ProperMotionOverlay.{h,cpp}` does the ranking, frame-bounds filtering, and direction/length math; `src/gui/StarfieldCanvas` is the pan/zoom viewer -- scroll to zoom, drag to pan, hover a star for its